srobotta/moodle-tiny_cloze/README.md

 than one notation can be used, e.g. MC and MULTICHOICE refer to the same question type.
 Whenever a question is edited that uses the abbreviation of the question type, upon saving the changes with the plugin, the question type will use the long form.
-That does not change any of it's behaviour, but is just a convention.
+That does not change any of its behaviour, but is just a convention.

-Multilang elements can be used in the reponses and in the feedback strings.
+Multilang elements can be used in the responses and in the feedback strings.
 However, you must use the Moodle annotation with the <span> elements.
 The multilang2 filter is not supported here.
-For more information please checkout the Moodle documentation at https://docs.moodle.org/en/Multi-language_content_filter.
+For more information please check out the Moodle documentation at https://docs.moodle.org/en/Multi-language_content_filter.

 ## History

+### v1.1
+- Fix source code view, special html was not always formatted correctly.

 ### v1.0
 - First official release.